Stylback/stylback.se/README.md

 -----END PGP SIGNATURE-----
 ```

-Now before you copy-paste this into your `security.txt` file you will need to verify that it matches your PGP key:
+Now before you copy-paste this into your `security.txt` file you should verify that it matches your PGP key:

 ```bash
 gpg --verify security.txt.asc